 the Minifon Special.

-Although all newer Minifon devices use magnetic tape, the Minifon Special
+Although all newer Minifon devices use magnetic tape at this time,

 The L-version allows recoring of 5 hours without replacing

-the battery of the wire spool, whilst the S-version had a 2.5 hour limit.
+the battery or the wire spool, whilst the S-version is limited

 The size of the Minifon Special is just 10 x 17 x 4 cm, making it the ideal

 solution for body-worn covert recordings.
 Including batteries and wire

 It will become a popular recorder with